coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 .. flag:: Cumulativity Weak Constraints

+   .. warning:: The status of this flag is experimental

    When set, which is the default, causes "weak" constraints to be produced when comparing universes in an irrelevant position.
 Processing weak constraints is delayed until minimization time.
 A weak constraint